 A Custom Shower System in your home is the ultimate luxury experience.
 Waking up every day to a full body Shower Faucet System will invigorate you and get you ready to face the day head on.
 While having a complete Shower System is great, putting one together can be a real headache.
 At FaucetList.com we make it easy to buy a shower system!
 We used our more than 40 years' experience in the plumbing industry to write this guide designed to teach you everything you need to know to build your own luxury Shower System.
 Before you get started, take a look at some pre-built systems to get ideas about what is possible.
 You can also select a finish below to browse all the pre-built Delta Shower Systems we have available in that color.
 Otherwise read on and we'll give you all the information you need to come up with your own shower design ideas!
-If you like one of our pre-built systems but want to make a small change, make sure to contact us.
-We can help you create the best shower system for your master bathroom!
+With this guide we will help you create the best shower system for your master bathroom!

 Have you ever wanted a Custom Full Body Shower System?
 Building your own Luxury Shower is easier than you think!
 Read this guide to learn how to create a Delta Shower System.
 We will go through the components required for building a complete Shower System by Delta.
 As an industry leader, Delta's Top Rated Custom Showers are some of the best on the market today.
 If you wish to view some pre-built systems for inspiration, check out some Delta Shower System Packages we have already put together.
 We have configured all our pre-built Shower Systems based on our most popular selling combinations.
 They have been created with matching finish and style components and have been expertly optimized to provide good water pressure, a very important factor when creating a Custom Shower.